26 minute read

 Test that the U and O keys rotate the triangle locally.

-Now that we have geometric transformations built in to our framework, we can start thinking about 3D objects.
+Now that we have geometric transformations built into our framework, we can start thinking about 3D objects.
 Next time we will set up the basic components for rendering a scene with multiple 3D objects in it.
 Look forward to it!

 Categories: